Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
->  The **INTERPOLATE Table Function** is using the [ASOF JOIN](https://docs.snowflake.com/en/sql-reference/constructs/asof-join) for each time interval to look both backwards (LAST_VALUE) and forwards (NEXT_VALUE) in time, to calculate the time and value difference at each time interval, which is then used to generate a smooth linear interpolated value.
+>  The **INTERPOLATE Table Function** is using the [ASOF JOIN](https://docs.snowflake.com/en/sql-reference/constructs/asof-join) for each time interval to **look both backwards (LAST_VALUE) and forwards (NEXT_VALUE) in time**, to calculate the time and value difference at each time interval, which is then used to generate a smooth linear interpolated value.
 >
 > The **INTERPOLATE Table Function** will return both **linear interpolated values** and the **last observed value carried forward (LOCF)**.
 >